Loading...

 Basic usage

-When should I adjust the effort parameter?
+When to adjust the effort parameter

 • Use high effort (the default) when you need Claude's best work: complex reasoning, nuanced analysis, difficult coding problems, or any task where quality is the top priority.